-In the scope of the project, Slovenian scale-up SMEs will be supported.
-We define a scale-up company as a company with a high growth of revenue and number of employees in more consecutive years.
-We will support SMEs with potential to scale-up with removing the most common barriers to fast growth like: Recruiting people with the skills and ambition for technical and business roles, Developing business leaders with the ability to manage rapid growth, Selling to large companies and government, entering new markets and gaining regulatory approval for new products, Attracting appropriate growth capital, Accessing research and development facilities and finding suitable premises.
-The services will be provided in a form of business coaching and/or individual advisory support.
+In the EEN Scale-up project, Slovenian SMEs with rapid growth potential (i. e., scale-up companies) are identified.
+These are companies with high growths of revenue and number of employees in several consecutive years.
+We support scale-up SMEs by removing most common barriers to fast growth, indicated by (i) Recruiting people with the skills and ambition for technical and business roles, (ii) Developing business leaders with the ability to manage rapid growth, (iii) Selling to large companies and government, entering new markets and gaining regulatory approval for new products, (iv) Attracting appropriate growth capital, (v) Accessing research and development facilities and finding suitable premises.
+The services are provided in a form of business coaching and/or individual advisory support.

 Within the INPRO project, the involved partners want to peer review IPR support programmes for SMEs in order to improve their knowledge and attitude towards this important topic as well as to transfer good practices into regional/national programmes.